PAULA WISEMAN

 Granted, evangelism and discipleship take on many different forms and are accomplished through a host of methods, but when we lose sight of them, we falter and flounder as the body of Christ and as individual believers.
 Seeing people discover the overwhelming love of God in Jesus Christ, and then continue to be blown away by that reality, is the most satisfying, amazing experience apart from our own salvation.
 But if it is no longer our focus, our passion, our very reason for being, it is time for some re-evaluation.
 It is time to re-embrace our mission.

-Filed Under: Thursday Theology Tagged With: 1 Corinthians, Galatians, Matthew, our mission
+Filed Under: Thursday in the Word Tagged With: 1 Corinthians, Galatians, Matthew, our mission

 • 1